The International Academic Forum

 The International Academic Forum (IAFOR) is an NGO research organization based in Japan.

 In 2017, IAFOR established a research centre at the Osaka School of International Public Policy (OSIPP), a graduate school of Osaka University, Japan.

 IAFOR holds interdisciplinary academic events in partnership with universities and academic societies in different countries around the world.
 It also holds more policy-oriented events in collaboration with governments, international organisations, foundations and NGOs, and provides Open Access publications, audiovisual media repositories and an online research archive.
 It is the publisher of the Scopus indexed journals, the IAFOR Journal of Education and the IAFOR Journal of Literature & Librarianship.

 Since the holding of its first conference in October 2009, The Asian Conference on Education (ACE2009), under the theme of "Global Problems, Local Solutions", IAFOR has held more than 200 events on three continents.

 Organisation

-Dr Joseph Haldane is the Founder and current Chairman and CEO of IAFOR.
-The President of IAFOR and Chairman of the International Academic Advisory Board is Dr Toshiya Hoshino of Osaka University, former Japanese Ambassador and Deputy Permanent Representative of Japan to the United Nations from 2017–2020.
+Dr Joseph Haldane is the founder and current chairman and CEO of IAFOR.
+Since 2023 Professor Jun Arima of the University of Tokyo has been the president of IAFOR and chairman of the international academic board.
+He succeeded Dr Toshiya Hoshino, former Japanese ambassador and deputy permanent representative of Japan to the United Nations.

-Professor Hoshino succeeded the late Professor Steve Cornwell in June 2022.
-Professor Stuart D. B. Picken (1942-2016) served as the first Chairman of IAFOR from 2009 until 2016.
+Professor Stuart D. B. Picken (1942-2016) served as the first chairman of IAFOR from 2009 until 2016.
+His successor from 2016-2022 was Professor Steve Cornwell.